The Ultimate Guide for Buying a Child Car Seat in India – Part 1

 • Backless booster seats (Group 3)

-Car seat manufacturers also design ‘Convertible’ and ‘Combination’ seats for multiple uses.
+Car seat manufacturers also manufacture ‘Convertible’ or ‘Combination’ or ‘All-in-one’ seats that serve multiple categories/groups.

 Understanding the different types of car seats, their purpose, and their limitations can get a bit complicated.
 To simplify this, I have condensed the information on each child car seat type in the table below.